 - In the case of a tie the judges will split the prize.

-It is anticipated that the winner will be invited with a guest and the Head of House/Senior Tutor of their College to a prize-giving ceremony in October 2021 followed by dinner at Magdalene hosted by the Master, Senior Fellows and members of the prize-giving committee.
+The winner will be invited with a guest and the Head of House/Senior Tutor of their College to a prize-giving ceremony in October 2022 followed by dinner at Magdalene hosted by the Master, Senior Fellows and members of the prize-giving committee.